 What is BlackSky’s mission/vision?

 BlackSky’s mission is to deploy and operate the infrastructure to enable constant global awareness while democratizing access to satellite imaging data.
 The company envisions an open, intelligent future where enhanced global observation leads to positive change and decision-making and a better understanding of the world in which we live.

 BlackSky provides color imagery at a resolution of one-meter ground sample distance (GSD) at nadir.
 The company follows a “pay-per-picture” business model and can capture images of single sites or cover larger areas, as well as provide video at one frame per second.
 BlackSky’s pricing, revisit rate and user experience are designed to enable a whole new suite of businesses while supporting the needs of existing ones.

 Is BlackSky operational?

-BlackSky is scheduled to deploy its first six spacecraft by the end of 2016, with the first launch currently planned for Q1 2016.
-By the end of 2019, BlackSky plans to have 60 satellites in orbit, which, once completed, will be the largest fleet of high-resolution imaging satellites ever deployed.
+BlackSky is scheduled to deploy its first six spacecraft by the end of 2017 (with two scheduled launches in 2016).
+By the end of 2020, BlackSky plans to have 60 satellites in orbit, which, once completed, will be the largest fleet of high-resolution imaging satellites ever deployed.